Variational description of uniform Lyapunov exponents via adapted metrics on exterior products

-Usually, effective upper estimates for the Lyapunov dimension of cocycles in Hilbert spaces are obtained via the Liouville trace formula that provides an exact description for the evolution of a particular $m$-dimensional volume.
-To derive uniform bounds, one has to compute or estimate from above a sequence of numbers (the trace numbers) $\beta_{1} \geq \beta_{2} \geq \ldots$ (depending on fibers over the base) such that for each $m \geq 1$ the value $\beta_{1} + \ldots + \beta_{m}$ maximized (or time-averaged) over the base space provides an upper bound for the sum of the first $m$ uniform Lyapunov exponents.
-Often it is possible to express trace numbers via eigenvalues of self-adjoint operators using the symmetrization procedure (see Section \ref{SEC: LiouvilleTraceFormulaAndSymProc}).
-Being applied in the context of standard metrics, this approach may produce physically relevant estimates for global attractors (see R.~Temam \cite{Temam1997}; S.~Zelik \cite{ZelikAttractors2022}) or even allow exact computation of the Lyapunov dimension (see C.R.~Doering et al. \cite{Doeringetal1987}).
-However, it may also give very rough values which are inappropriate (see below).
+Usually, effective upper estimates for the Lyapunov dimension of cocycles in Hilbert spaces are obtained using the Liouville trace formula, which provides an exact description of the evolution of a particular $m$-dimensional volume.
+To derive uniform bounds, one has to compute or estimate from above consecutive sums $\beta_{1} + \ldots + \beta_{m}$ of the so-called \textit{trace numbers} $\beta_{1} \geq \beta_{2} \geq \ldots$, which depend on points from the base and represent infinitesimal analogues of singular values of the cocycle mappings.
+Being maximized or time-averaged over the base, such sums provide an upper bound for the sum of the first $m$ uniform Lyapunov exponents.
+It is often possible to express trace numbers as eigenvalues of self-adjoint operators and thus justify what we call the \textit{symmetrization procedure}, see Appendix \ref{SEC: SymmetrizationOfOperators}.
+In the context of standard metrics, this approach may produce physically relevant estimates for global attractors, see \cite{Temam1997, ZelikAttractors2022}, or even allow exact computations of the Lyapunov dimension, see \cite{Doeringetal1987}.
+However, for certain problems discussed below, it may also provide very rough estimates that are inappropriate.

-There are known applications of the trace formula in adapted metrics that extend the area of its applications.
-In this direction, G.A.~Leonov suggested variations of constant metrics in their conformal class by special Lyapunov-like functions (see G.A.~Leonov and V.A.~Boichenko \cite{LeonovBoi1992}).
-To date, this approach, known as the Leonov method (see N.V.~Kuznetsov \cite{Kuznetsov2016}), has led to exact computations of the Lyapunov dimension for global attractors in the Lorenz (see N.V.~Kuznetsov et al. \cite{KuzMokKuzKud2020}) and Lorenz-like systems (see G.A.~Leonov \cite{Leonov2016LorenzLike}) and invariant sets of the H\'{e}non map (see G.A.~Leonov \cite{LeonovForHenonLor2001}).
+There are well-known applications of the trace formula in adapted metrics that broaden the scope of its applications.
+In this direction, Leonov proposed to vary constant metrics within their conformal class using special Lyapunov-like functions, see \cite{LeonovBoi1992}.
+To date, this approach, known as the Leonov method \cite{Kuznetsov2016}, has led to exact computations of the Lyapunov dimension for global attractors in the Lorenz \cite{LeoKuzKorzhKusakin2016, KuzMokKuzKud2020} and Lorenz-like systems \cite{Leonov2016LorenzLike, LeoAlexKuzSMsystem2015} and invariant sets of the H\'{e}non map \cite{LeonovForHenonLor2001}.
 In Section \ref{SEC: LiouvilleTraceFormulaAndSymProc}, we develop it in a general form.